Neergaard-Petersen claims first major title at Australian Open

 Speaking after his final round Sunday, the world No. 2 called for a more favorable schedule to attract more of the game's top players.

-While he thought the sandbelt courses held massive appeal, the s didn’t help the Open attract the top overseas players.
+While he thought the sandbelt courses held massive appeal, the scheduling didn’t help the tournament attract the top overseas players.

 “I obviously would love to have a few more players come down and play, but it’s hard with three tournaments going on in the schedule this week,” said McIlroy referring to the schedule clash with Tiger Woods’ Hero World Challenge in the Bahamas and the DP World Tour’s Nedbank Challenge in South Africa.